isalavat/angular-databinding-and-components-assignment/README.md

-<h2>This project was developed as an example following the lessons of the Angular Course of Maximilian Schwarzmüller on Udemy (Angular 7 (formerly Amgular 2) - The Complete Guide)<h2>
+<h3>This project was developed as an example following the lessons of the Angular Course of Maximilian Schwarzmüller on Udemy (Angular 7 (formerly Angular 2) - The Complete Guide)<h3>

 # DeepDiveComponentsDatabinding